seanf0617/automate-all-the-things/README.md

 > An example repo for deploying a node app hosted inside a docker container to an EKS cluster in AWS.
 The application is built and deployed using a Jenkins CI/CD pipeline.

+## How it works

+> This is a description of how this app and deployment works.

 ## Prerequisites for AWS Access

 - You must have a valid IAM user access id and secret key from AWS with the AdministratorAccess policy.